Minor Planet Project

 The Observatory staff provided the reduced positional data to the MPC via a format coded email.
 These observations are reviewed for accuracy and format before acceptance.
 Keystone College Thomas G. Cupillari Observatory Code was approved by the MPC on December 24, 2009.
 Keystone College Thomas G. Cupillari Observatory ’60 is capable of making astrometry observations of acceptable quality and assigned the Observatory Code of I17 Thomas G. Cupillari Observatory, Fleetville.
 The code is listed on the Minor Planet Center web site.

 Subsequent submitted data carry the MPC code I17.
 The data is used to refine the orbits of Minor Planets in the Solar System.
 These include bodies in the Main Belt, Kupier Belt, those near the Earth and comets.
 As of April 2010 over 150 astrometry measurement have been submitted to the Minor Planet Center.

-The staff continues to image Minor Planets and reduce their celestial position throughout the year.
-The observatory facility will be using the same telescope and camera to monitor selected variable stars.
+The staff continues to image minor planets and reduce their celestial position throughout the year.
+The Observatory will be use same telescope and camera to monitor selected variable stars.